 A broad-stroke overview…

 An NYAC show isn’t your typical live performance and might be a little different to what you are used to; inspired by the Nashville songwriters-in-the-round gatherings, the stage is set up so that all of the artists (typically 3, but anywhere between 2-4 can be expected) will be onstage for the duration of the show.
-Each artist will perform a song, and then it will be the next artist’s turn to perform a song, etc, and you will go for about 3-4 rounds or until the time is up for the show.
+Each artist will perform a song, and then it will be the next artist’s turn to perform a song, etc, for about 3-4 rounds or until the time is up for the show.

 Our goal and mission for the Collective: